olamedia/ai-app/README.md

 # ai-windows-launchers

-A set of batch files to setup windows environment for AI apps
+An unofficial set of batch files to setup windows environment for AI apps